oxidauth/oxidauth/docs/AUTHORITIES.md

 # Authorities
-Oxidauth Authorities are an instance or implementation of an authorization strategy, and a central building block of the Oxidauth system.
+Oxidauth Authorities are an instance of an authorization strategy and a central building block of the Oxidauth system.

 ## How it works
 // todo

-## Type of Authorites
+## Types of Authorites
 // todo

 ## Relationships